-Santa Cruz County Behavioral Health had a committee and several ad hoc workgroups, which worked to establish a solid foundation for integrating CLAS principles throughout County Behavioral Health.
-This included developing and implementing policies, procedures and cultural competence standards.
-Currently the Behavioral Health Director works closely with the MHSA Coordinator, the CLAS Coordinator, and all CORE management staff to ensure that all services/programs continue to integrate CLAS values and standards throughout the County Behavioral Health System.
+Currently the Behavioral Health Director works closely with the MHSA Coordinator, Quality Improvement Director, CLAS Coordinator, and all management staff to ensure that all services/programs continue to integrate CLAS values and standards throughout the County Behavioral Health System.

 We offer trainings with the overarching goal of increasing culturally appropriate skills in order to improve behavioral health services.
 Trainings reflect the core values of consumer and family driven services, community collaboration, recovery/resilience strength-based services, integrated services, and increasing cultural awareness and skills.